- How do I ensure that I meet the requirements to complete my degree program?

-Your university’s academic advisors are your first point of contact for help navigating degree requirements and making sure you are taking the courses you need to finish your program of study.
+Your university’s academic advisors are your first point of contact for helping navigate degree requirements and making sure you are taking the courses you need to finish your program of study.
 You may also want to contact your future or current department with questions about course selection.

 Where can I find information about transferring from another university or college?

 Contact the university you are interested in.
 They can provide more information about their transfer policies and supports.

 You can also find out if you are eligible for course transfers through the Ontario Council on Articulation and Transfer, an organization that provides information about credit transfers in Ontario.